despzcm/Chatbot/README.md

                     --knowledge_path $YOUR_KNOWLEDGE_PATH\
                     --summary_knowledge_path $YOUR_SUMMARY_KNOWLEDGE_PATH\
 ```
+#### ChatBot Function
+- Type `\quit` to end the conversation.
+- Type `\newsession` to clear the conversation history and start a new conversation.
+- Type `\history` to output a summary of past conversation history.
+- Type `\RAG_on` to enable external knowledge augmentation mode.
+- Type `\RAG_off` to disable external knowledge augmentation mode.

 ### Virtual Human Chatbot
-* We built the character of Ichiri Gotou from Bocchi the Rock！
+> We built the character of Ichiri Gotou from Bocchi the Rock！

 ![bocchi](/bocchi.jpg)